ryanhammer/ryanhammer/README.md

 - 🔭 I’m currently working on ... finding the right fit for me professionally and building out a personal project or two
 - 🌱 I’m currently learning ...
 MaterialUI
-- 👯 I’m looking to collaborate on ... really anything that grabs my interest; I have a grab bag of hobbies from music to gaming (generally console but I'm trying to expand my horizons) to NBA basketball to self teaching a little data science
+- 👯 I’m looking to collaborate on ... really anything that grabs my interest; I have a grab bag of hobbies from music to gaming (generally console but I'm trying to expand my horizons) to NBA basketball to self teaching a little data science, any of which I'd love to explore as part of a project
 - 🤔 I’m looking for help with ... networking and finding problems that I'll enjoy trying to solve
 - 💬 Ask me about ... thinking and learning (former teacher), any of the hobbies above, what it's like living in Delaware
 - 😄 Pronouns: ... he/him